criszst/RouteX/README.md

 ### CHECKLIST:
 - [x] __Normal APP, with send, post and also res, req and next methods__
-- [x] Recreate the "merge-descriptors" lib, just for no dependency of the lib.
+- [x] Recreate some libs, just for no dependency of them.
 Btw, this is more security
 - [x] Some interfaces to clean up all the code
 - [ ] Add more middlewares
-- [ ] Add tests
+- [ ] Add more tests

 ### INSTALL